atom-robotics-lab/line_follower/README.md

 # Line_follower

-This is line follower robot using OpenCV on ROS.
+This is line follower robot based on OpenCV(computer vision).
 # Introduction
 In this project we use opencv to capture video from Image sensor on bot then process the image by __masking__ the path and draw __Contour & Momments__ of masked image.
 Now in bot_control class we use __P(proportional control)__ to correct the deviaton of bot from path.